-D. For mobile home spaces rented to existing tenants at the time of the proclamation or declaration of emergency which are subject to rent control pursuant to Chapter 7 of this Article, the amount authorized under that Chapter, and for new tenants who enter into a rental agreement for a mobile home space that is subject to rent control, but not rented at the time of the proclamation or declaration of emergency, the amount of rent last charged for a space in the same mobile home park.
+Chapter 7 of this Article, the amount authorized under that Chapter, and for new tenants who enter into a rental agreement for a mobile home space that is subject to rent control, but not rented at the time of the proclamation or declaration of emergency, the amount of rent last charged for a space in the same mobile home park.
 However, no rent increase shall be granted for any mobilehome space that is subject to rent control pursuant to Chapter 7 of this Article except in accordance with that Chapter.
-For mobile home spaces not subject to rent control and not rented at the time of the proclamation or declaration of emergency, the amount of rent last charged for the spaces.
+For mobile home spaces not subject to rent control and not rented at the time of the proclamation or declaration of emergency, the amount of rent last charged for the space.

-11. "State of Emergency" means a natural or manmade emergency resulting from an earthquake, flood, fire, riot, storm, drought, pandemic, plant or animal infestation or disease, or other natural or manmade disaster for which a state of emergency has been declared by the President of the United States or the Governor of the State of California.

-12. "Transportation, freight, and storage services" means any service that is performed by any company that contracts to move, store, or transport personal or business property or that rents equipment for those purposes, including towing services.
+- 11. "State of Emergency" means a natural or manmade emergency resulting from an earthquake, flood, fire, riot, storm, drought, pandemic, plant or animal infestation or disease, or other natural or manmade disaster for which a state of emergency has been declared by the President of the United States or the Governor of the State of California. - 12.
+"Transportation, freight, and storage services" means any service that is performed by any company that contracts to move, store, or transport personal or business property or that rents equipment for those purposes, including towing services.